-Disparate platforms also contribute to fragmentation of user experience.
+Disparate platforms also contribute to the fragmentation of user experiences.
 Every brand sitting in Wordpress or on another lightweight CMS creates a silo.
 They are managed independently, can't share resources, and must be secured and controlled on a one-by-one basis.

 This leads to frustration by customers who expect a fluid, cohesive experience as they interface with your brand across channels.
 According to a study done by Salesforce, 75% of consumers expect consistent experiences across channels, and 73% said they are likely to switch brands if they don't get it (Salesforce).

 Because of the rogue nature in which they came to be, the new websites that sit outside Adobe pose significant cybersecurity risk.
 In fact, Wordpress is one of the most attacked technologies in the world.
 Attacks on Wordpress increased 400% last year, which is 6 times more than any other CMS platform.
 (Imperva) That's an expensive mistake for a brand.

 Perhaps even more concerning, the sites that have been moved over to Adobe may also be vulnerable to cyber threats.
 That's because when a company isn't on the latest version of a vendor's software, they're likely to be missing security patches that have been released for known vulnerabilities.

 How can market-leading CMS solutions be so incapable of meeting today's needs?